hikeventures/hikeventures.github.io/about/index.markdown

 <hr>
 ## Press Trips
 We can visit your destination and write a trip report for you.
 Are you looking for fresh content ideas?
-We can bring our packrafts and promote your country off the beaten track as well.
+We can bring our packrafts and promote your destination off the beaten track as well.
 We will also share our content on our social media channels.
 Just  <a href="#contact">contact us</a> us if you have any questions.

 <hr>
 ## Gear Testing